tinamrak/barebones/README.md

-# A skeleton theme for Drupal 8 and Drupal 9
+# A skeleton theme for Drupal 9 and 10

 Bare Bones includes only the most essential files to get you started with custom theme development.